jt2002/Springboard/README.md

 # Springboard

 1. mini-project-apis - Pull a stock data from Quandl and analyze it
-2. mini-project-pandas - Data Wrangling with pandas
+2. mini-project-pandas - Data wrangling with pandas
+3. mini-project-json-data - JSON-based data analysis